 If the shape of the body is acceptable, consider the fins.
 Are they straight?
 Do they have curves?
 How about twists, breaks, or blemishes?
 Look at the edges.
 Are they straight and intact, or have they begun to fray?

 Angelfish are supposed to be beautiful creatures.
 There is nothing attractive about curved, short, ragged fins with blemishes.
 Angels with such weaknesses could pass them on to their offspring.
 You have no way of knowing whether a young angel’s ugly fins are the result of genetics or environmental factors.

 You shouldn’t put too much stock in the color of young angels.
 This is because factors like stress and environmental stimuli can affect coloration.
 Dull colors in a fish store could become richer and more attractive over time.
 To determine whether or not a young angel has the colors you want, you need to take it back home and care for it.

-Then, if you provide them with the ideal water conditions, they will gradually mate and produce offsprings.
-From my experience, you are advised to pick Scalare, Altum, or Leopoldi angels.
+Then, if you provide them with the ideal water conditions, they will gradually mate and produce offspring.
+From my experience, you are advised to pick Scalare, Altum, or Leopoldi Angels.
 These flourish in similar conditions and probably survive during the breeding process.

 I hope my article has answered your question regarding breeding different kinds of angelfish.
 Even if you fail in your first attempt, do not give up.
 Sometimes you are doing everything right, but nature says the final word.
 Keep moving forward until you succeed.